 Step 4: Download and install the `pvr` CLI

 Note: pvr is a CLI that allows you to interact with your device through Pantacor Hub image sharing platform.
-With pvr you can share your firmware and projects as if they were in a git tree.
+With the pvr command line interface you can share and revision your firmware and projects as if they were in a git tree.
 Move the pvr binary to your bin folder after you have download it.

 pvr clone; pvr commit; pvr post